ClaireLally8/Waggy-Box/README.md

 - **Main Landing Section**
     - This area contains the main landing image, which is of a pug lying with his belly up, looking straight up at the camera.
 This image was chosen due to the cheeky, fun element involved & of course, the cute aspect of it too.
+    - On the right side of this image there's the Waggy Box title, alongside a short biopic on the site and what it has to offer users.
     - Encorporated in this section is also a short about, on how Waggy Box was founded and why it came to be.
 This allows users to get a deeper understanding of what the sites purpose is.
 - **How it works Section**
     - The how it works section contains three card aspects, which is a short snippet of how the box works.
 This area was changed multiple times throughout the application due to varying ideas of how I would have liked the page to be presented.
 The final settling, was three card elements, with a shaodw on each, but a darker shaow on the middle element to make it appear as if it was standing out to the user.